nightroman/Invoke-Build/Tasks/Header/README.md

 where `<task-path>` is a task name with its parent (calling) tasks.

-The commands `Set-BuildHeader` and `Set-BuildFooter` are used in order to set a different format and print additional information like task synopses, locations in build scripts, start times, and etc. Colored lines are written by `Write-Build`.
+The commands `Set-BuildHeader` and `Set-BuildFooter` are used in order to set a different format and print additional information like task synopses, locations in build scripts, start times, and etc. Color lines are written by `print` (`Write-Build`).

 Synopses are defined as the special comments `# Synopsis: ...` before tasks.
 Each synopsis is one line of text with short task description.
 It is normally